GenaEscobar/HideTeammate/README.md

 *(preferably)*

 ## Coming soon
-* Possibility of using it with the DM-Redie
+* Possibility of using it with the DM-Redie (in v1.2)
+* Detect if you sv is in mp_teammates_are_enemies 1, instead of setting one directly.
 * Fix bug when you control a BOT *(fix this I don't care, just tell me if you need it fixed and I'll do it for you)*